Resources For Parents

 Subscribe to Our Newsletter

 BUILDING HOPE CANNOT SUPPORT CRISIS CALLS.
 IF YOU ARE IN CRISIS, PLEASE CALL 911 AND ASK FOR SMART TEAM ASSISTANCE.
-OR FOR NON-EMERGENT NEEDS CALL COLORADO CRISIS SERVICES AT 844-493-8255 OR Text “TALK” to 38255.
+OR FOR NON-EMERGENT NEEDS CALL OR TEXT COLORADO MENTAL HEALTH LINE AT 988

 Address